SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/659#12](https://judge.softuni.bg/Contests/Practice/Index/659#12).

-Now the solution should always work whether we enter integers, invalid numbers (for example, too many digits) or texts that do not contain numbers.
+Now the solution should always work whether we enter integers, invalid numbers (for example, too many digits), or texts that do not contain numbers.

-## Problems with loops
+## Tasks with loops

 In this chapter we have introduced several new types of loops that can be used to make repetitions with more complex program logic.
 Let's solve several problems using the new knowledge.